Hello, my name is Adam Pippin. I'm an IT professional and overall handy guy living in Vancouver, BC.

 “A jack of all trades is a master of none, but oftentimes better than a master of one.“ is a motto I've lived my life by.
 I am an avowed generalist.

 - I've framed, wired (electrical and low-voltage; done to code) and drywalled a basement.
-I trenched an electrical connection in to an outbuilding somewhere deep in the mountains and helped install the sub panel and all the electrical.
+I trenched an electrical connection in to an outbuilding somewhere deep in the mountains and installed the sub panel and all the electrical.
 I've been slowly replacing the electrical in my current residence that's been threatening to light the house on fire.

 - I enjoy travelling—though you're more likely to find me driving around in backwoods Kentucky or skiing in small town Montana than you are to find me laying on a beach somewhere.